patisankar/DS-Alg/DP/Failed/coin_energe.md

 The goal is to determine the maximum number of coins Alex can collect while never having a negative energy amount.

 ### my approach
+Coins are the objective, energy is a constraint.
+DP must track energy explicitly because it determines reachability.

 take energe only it reaches 0, otherwise take coins